cuiyongbo/hello-world/my_wiki/mathematics_glossary/mathematics_note_1.rst

 An amateur practices until he can get it right.
 A professional practices until he cannot get it wrong.

+#.
+Lemma

+   In mathematics, a "helping theorem" or lemma (plural lemmata or lemmas) from the Ancient Greek λῆμμα (lemma, "anything which is received, such as a gift, profit, or a bribe”) is a proven proposition which is used as a stepping stone to a larger result rather than as a statement of interest by itself.

+#. theorem [定理]

+   In mathematics, a theorem is a statement that has been proven on the basis of previously established statements, such as other theorems—and generally accepted statements, such as axioms.
+A theorem is a logical consequence of the axioms.
+The proof of a mathematical theorem is a logical argument for the theorem statement given in accord with the rules of a deductive system.

+#. axiom [公理]

+   An axiom or postulate is a statement that is taken to be true, to serve as a premise or starting point for further reasoning and arguments.
+The word comes from the Greek axíōma (ἀξίωμα) 'that which is thought worthy or fit' or 'that which commends itself as evident'

 #. how to solve quardratic equation :math:`ax^2 + bx + c = 0` (solved)

    .. math::